-With current support for children’s mental health needs in conflicts is woefully inadequate, Save the Children is proud to support proud the MINDS Act, bipartisan legislation that would promote mental health and psychosocial support as a key component of U.S. foreign assistance.
+With current support for children’s mental health needs in conflicts woefully inadequate, Save the Children is proud to support the MINDS Act, the first-ever piece of legislation to prioritize mental health support in U.S. foreign aid.
 Join us - Tell Congress to pass the MINDS Act by visiting our political advocacy arm – Save the Children Action Network – and sending a message to Congress.

 Conflict can affect children indirectly.
 It can even impact children who are not experiencing it firsthand.

 Even if they are not physically harmed by violence, children can experience toxic stress from witnessing violence, hearing attacks, fleeing their homes.
 Any child who has been displaced has experienced loss.

 Displacement means a child will have lost secure access to food, shelter, health care, and protection.